Mars Pascarella Space-Dedicated Space! Jupiter

 And, finally, the pièce de résistance: the cover story of National Geographic's November 2008 issue.
 The article is grippingly titled "The End of Night" — to which I might add: "Light Pollution — It's Not Just About Astronomers Any More."

-But astronomers are still key allies in this fight, and now it's your turn to help: participate in the Great Worldwide Star Count from now through November 3rd — and
+But astronomers are still key allies in this fight, and now it's your turn to help: participate in the Great Worldwide Star Count from now through November 3rd — and become a member of the IDA.

 Posted by Kelly Beatty, October 21, 2008